 Two years ago I was lucky enough to stumble upon a job opportunity with 916 Ink after moving to Sacramento.
 At first I didn't understand what the organization did, but then I attended a "Book Release Party."
 Here I learned that 916 Ink takes low-income and at-risk kids through a writing workshop where they are inspired, validated, and engaged in creative self expression.
 Why does this matter?
-Because not only do nearly 70% of at-risk and under-served youth in Sacramento never learn to read and write at grade level.
+Because nearly 70% of at-risk and under-served youth in Sacramento never learn to read and write at grade level.

 At the Book Release Party, I watched - sitting next to an audience of parents, relatives, and friends - as kids read their deeply personal and honest pieces of writing aloud, straight from a professionally published book.
 You could feel their anxiety over how the audience would react.
 But once the last word was read, the audience exploded with cheers and applause.
 As each young author returned to their seat, the smile on their face showed newfound confidence and belief in themselves.
 It means a lot that you’ve taken the time to learn a little more about what we do, thank you!